tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/python/python-md.md

 ## Python Command-Line Programs

+In Python, `REPL` is an acronym for Read, Evaluate, Print, and Loop.
+Developers use REPL Python to communicate with the Python Interpreter.
+In contrast to running a Python file, you can input commands in the REPL and see the results displayed immediately.
+The Python REPL also lets you print out object and method help, a list of all the accessible methods, and much more.

+Python REPL = the interactive Python interpreter

 This chapter focus on command-line programs written in python.
 Command-line techniques are very useful when you need to process large numbers of files.

 `python script.py`